LiskaC/oauth1-react-passport/README.md

 Current blockers:
+LoginPage:
-axios / cors issue for post request on signup
+axios / cors issue for post request on signup how to extract the hooks into a new file? and other repeated code

 Quick fixes:
 how do I set auto-formatting (e.g. with indentation on save)?
 Prettier already installed.